 On the Rogue River trail, there are plentiful camps, good signage, and great opportunities to see wildlife.
 Some camps are directly on the river (which are sometimes shared with boaters), while others are set back next to creeks or off the trail.
 It is even possible to stay at a few of the lodges if you are looking for a bed at night.
 The BLM and National Forest Service have done a good job marking the trail, but watch out for poison oak.
 Along with a map, I found it easy to navigate.

 Wildlife such as osprey catching fish, deer, eagles, and salamanders are common.
 But it is also possible to see black bear which necessitates a few precautions.
 Be ready to hang packs, lock food in bear boxes, or put things in fences for the night.
+Make sure you have some great shoes and plenty of water.
 If you want to learn more about hiking the Rogue River Trail, check out the Rogue River Trail Guide and map from the BLM and Forest Service.

 Rogue River Trail Highlights